inikulin/publish-please/README.md

  - Potential MSBuild publish profile
  - PHP dotenv

+## Upgrading to latest publish-please version

+- if you are running node 8 or above and if you have in the `package.json` file an already existing `prepublish` script, you should rename that script to `prepublishOnly` after you have upgraded publish-please.

 ## Check out my other packages used by this tool
 - [cp-sugar](https://github.com/inikulin/cp-sugar) - Some sugar for child_process module.
 - [elegant-status](https://github.com/inikulin/elegant-status) - Create elegant task status for CLI.